COVID-19 Outbreak in India Could Still Threaten Those Who Got Coronavirus Vaccine; Here's Why

 India Imposes Nationwide Lockdown As The Coronavirus Continues To Spread

-NEW DELHI, INDIA - MARCH 29: Indian migrant workers and laborers along with their families stuck in the national capital, with and without protective masks crowd to board buses to return to their native villages, as nationwide lockdown continues over the highly contagious coronavirus (COVID-19) on March 29, 2020, in Ghaziabad, on the outskirts New Delhi, India.
-India is under a 21-day lockdown to fight the spread of the virus while security personnel on the roads are enforcing the restrictions in many cases by using force, the workers of the country's unorganized sector are bearing the brunt of the curfew-like situation.
+NEW DELHI, INDIA - MARCH 29: Indian migrant workers and labourers along with their families stuck in the national capital, with and without protective masks crowd to board buses to return to their native villages, as nationwide lockdown continues over the highly contagious coronavirus (COVID-19) on March 29, 2020 in Ghaziabad, on the outskirts New Delhi, India.
+India is under a 21-day lockdown to fight the spread of the virus while security personnel on the roads are enforcing the restrictions in many cases by using force, the workers of country's unorganized sector are bearing the brunt of the curfew-like situation.
 The lockdown has already disproportionately hurt marginalized communities due to loss of livelihood and lack of food, shelter, health, and other basic needs.
 The lockdown has left tens of thousands of out-of-work migrant workers stranded, with rail and bus services shut down.
-According to international labor organizations, 90 percent of India's workforce is employed in the informal sector and most do not have access to pensions, sick leave, paid leave, or any kind of insurance.
+According to international labour organisations 90 percent of India's workforce is employed in the informal sector and most do not have access to pensions, sick leave, paid leave or any kind of insurance.
+The closing of state borders have caused disruption in the supply of essential goods, leading to inflation and fear of shortages.
+Yawar Nazir/Getty Images

 Because of the high number of COVID-19 cases and deaths in India, several countries have also enacted travel bans to prevent the virus from spreading.
 CNN said the US would begin imposing travel restrictions on those coming from India starting later this week.